luczod/Data-Structures-typescript/src/Set/readme.md

   The every method will be called as long as the callback function returns true.
   If the callback function returns false, the loop will break, which is why we are also changing the value of the isSubset flag on the line. (page 189)

+- **Bags**
+  In mathematics, we have a concept called multiset, which allows the same element to be inserted into the set, even if it has already been inserted before.
+  You Multisets (or bags) can be very useful for counting how many times the element is present in a set.
+They are often applied in database systems. (page 194)